 The pandemic of COVID-19 revealed so many issues with our current food supply chain system.
 The supply chain got shocked and the food manufacturers and processors were left empty-handed because they couldn’t get the raw ingredients.
 This highlighted the importance of transparency in the food chain and the importance of farmers.

-Fairfood was working on the trend of storytelling and sharing the product stories.
+Fairfood was working on the trend of storytelling and sharing product stories.
 They were following the mantra of radical transparency in the food supply chain so that they can empower the farmers.
-For this goal, they introduced an affordable and user-friendly blockchain enabled transparency and traceability platform called “Trace”.
-Trace is an easy to use SaaS or software as a service that helps the food brands to apply transparency onto their product chains.
+For this goal, they introduced an affordable and user-friendly blockchain-enabled transparency and traceability platform called “Trace”.
+Trace is an easy-to-use SaaS or software as a service that helps food brands to apply transparency to their product chains.
 It is a common observation that our food chains are scattered and splintered and there is a general lack of trust among the stakeholders.
 This can be eliminated by the application of total transparency in the system.
 The Blockchain is a powerful tool to get this done and trace is enabled by blockchain.

 Trace can be applied even if the food manufacturer is not sure about their supply chain, it leaves the areas to be filled eventually.
 Another strength of Trace is that it doesn’t require the internet to work properly.
 Most of the farmers prefer SMS over the internet and Trace is designed in a way that it can work with SMS.
 After the completion of the chain, the farmers can use the public blockchain and can use the interface of Trace to send each other the digital goods.
 The trace can also generate a QR code for each batch that allows the users to trace and map the whole journey of the product.